0cjs/configurationiscode/README.md

 Configuration Is Code Blog
 ==========================

+Copyright 2018-2019 by Curt J. Sampson.
+All rights reserved.

 This blog was quickly thrown together with [Metalsmith], using the [Jade] template engine and [Bootstrap 4].